alonitac/DevOpsBootcampUPES/tutorials/networking_OSI_model.md

 This pane displays the contents of the selected packet (packet here is referred to as “any piece of data that traverses down the model layers”).
 You can expand or collapse each layer to view the details of the corresponding layer, such as the source and destination addresses, protocol flags, data payloads, and other relevant information.

 Answer the below questions.
-Don’t butter yourself if you are not familiar with every small detail.
+Don't butter yourself if you are not familiar with every small detail.
 Some of the concepts here will be taught soon.
 Based on our discussion on the OSI model, and your previous knowledge in computer networking, try to look for the relevant information.

 1. How many layers does the packet cross?